jackouni/LS_RB101/lesson_2/10_rubo-cop.md

 We can use `$ rubocop -v` to check to see if we successfully have rubocop installed and can it will tell us the version of rubocop we are using.

-<em><strong>But what is happening here?</strong></em>
+<em><strong>But what is happening here?</strong></em> \n
 When we run the installation command, we are installing a ruby gem using the ruby package manager.

 <ol>
-  <li>`gem` tells our system that we're wanting to use the gem package manager.</li>
+  <li> `gem` tells our system that we're wanting to use the gem package manager.</li>
-  <li>`install` tells the package manager to install a gem file/package to our system.</li>
+  <li> `install` tells the package manager to install a gem file/package to our system.</li>
-  <li>`rubocop` tells the package manager what file from the gems directory to install.</li>
+  <li> `rubocop` tells the package manager what file from the gems directory to install.</li>
-  <li>`--version` tells the package manager what version of rubocop to install.</li>
+  <li> `--version` tells the package manager what version of rubocop to install.</li>
 </ol>

 I had some troubles douwnloading rubocop this way, but with a little bit of digging I was able to figure it out.

 In my case I had to manually update the `$PATH` of the terminal (I use .zsh).

 The `$PATH` is a directory in the Unix system that your terminal will reference to find a command.
 `$PATH` itself is a file that contains a list of file paths to directories all seperated by colons.

 When we run a command our terminal will go to the `$PATH` file and look through each of these directories in the list one-by-one until it finds the command that you typed that matches a file in the directory.

 By running `echo $PATH` you can see what directories are currently listed.
 In my case the path to the directory that was storing the rubocop file that our terminal needs to reference, was not included in the `$PATH`.

-So what I had to do was add it.
+<em>So what I had to do was add it...</em>

-<em>But how do I find the path to rubocop??</em>
+<strong><em>But how do I find the path to rubocop??</em></strong>

 You can find it by running the command `gem env` (`env` short for 'enviornment').

 This command will bring up a list of specs and information about the currently set-up and enviornment of the version of Ruby on your system.

 If you look you will find `EXECUTABLE DIRECTORY`, beside it is the file path to a folder with the 'executables' you will be running (files that your terminal will reference when you type a command).